-COVID CONSIDERATIONS: We have always tried to provide communal lodging for our volunteers that need it, so that volunteering would not be costly or prohibitive for anyone.
-Due to Covid we are going to do everything in our power to keep units from being crowded and will seek to put people together who are already in each others bubbles.
-As a result, we are going to have less capacity than normal as we can only find and afford so much lodging.
+COMMUNAL LODGING IN THE COVID ERA: We have always tried to provide communal lodging for our volunteers in need, so that volunteering would not be costly or prohibitive for anyone.
+In the Covid era we are trying to keep units from being crowded and will seek to put people together who are already in each other’s bubbles.
+As a result, we have far less capacity than years past as we can only find and afford so much lodging.
 We are asking that wherever possible, volunteers who are not working 3 or 4 days (those volunteers will be given priority for obvious reasons) look for their own arrangements.
 If you like camping, there are many affordable options in the area, if you have friends or family who are running, perhaps you could share some space.
 See what you can do.
-Ultimately we will do everything in our power to make sure you have a place to crash if you need it, but we want to be upfront about the concerns, considerations and limitations this year.
+Ultimately we will do everything in our power to make sure you have a place to crash if you need it, but we want to be upfront about the concerns, considerations and limitations.
 Please do not let lodging issues be a reason that you do not come and volunteer, if you need lodging, sign up.
 Please let me know if you have any questions.
 Thank you – John Storkamp, Race Director

 Communal lodging for Aid Station Volunteers is available at Caribou Highlands Townhomes (Lutsen / race finish / race headquarters) on Wednesday night for those on the trail marking crew and Thursday, Friday and Saturday night for other volunteers.
 Unit numbers will be available the week of the race and we will email those to you.
 HERE is a map detailing where the townhome units are at Caribou Highlands.

 A few reminders about lodging:

 - This is communal lodging meaning you will likely share a bunk room, living room floor, nook or cranny with others.

 - We ask that you bring a sleeping bag, sleeping pad and pillow as there may only be floor space available when you are needing to sleep.